acidicph/demo-streamlit-heroku/README.md

 > You can find the web application [here](https://admit-once.herokuapp.com/).

-_This project was created as part of Insight Fellows project, and is based on the conda environment.yml file provided in the repo._
+_This project was created as part of Insight Fellows, and is based on the conda environment.yml file provided in the repo._